-Little Sherri Posted Wednesday at 10:45 PM Posted Wednesday at 10:45 PM I would say that I have made my own diapers, and conducted some modifications of them, over the years, although currently I generally don't.
+Little Sherri Posted March 12 Posted March 12 I would say that I have made my own diapers, and conducted some modifications of them, over the years, although currently I generally don't.
 I use too many of them (2-3 per day) to have time to craft them and wash them, currently, so I tend to mostly go with disposables, with commercially made cloth diapers & plastic pants thrown in here and there.
 Before I started buying ABDL diapers regularly, I used to take lower-end medical diapers, and try to boost their performance.
 I'd take a Depends with tabs - the plastic ones - and then put packing tape across the front to create a landing zone, so the tabs could be opened and closed more than once, and I'd put a size 6 or 7 baby diaper in them as a stuffer, perforating the cover lightly.
 When I was a kid, I would extend the tabs on XL toddler diapers, using tape, once I outgrew being able to fit into them, and I made homemade cloth diapers using white pillow cases, which I would stuff with folded towels.
 I had outgrown my plastic pants by this point, so I used to cut the corners out of a large white shopping bag, and then carefully pull it up my legs, turning it into plastic pants.
 Bags were made of much heavier material back then!
 The bane of my existence was bags with printed logos on them - I would turn them inside-out so that I didn't have to look at "Dominion" or "Knob Hill Farms" on the front of my diaper, but sometimes the ink would transfer to my homemade cloth diaper.
 When my mom came home with white shopping bags with no logo on them, I immediately hoarded them.

 Recommended Posts